naikmubashir/FileOpsManager/Readme.md

-# SnapSec Working Directory
+# FileOps Manager

-This repository contains files and resources for the SnapSec project.
+This repository contains files and resources for the FileOps Manager project.
+The project provides operations for uploading files, deleting files, editing files, and uploading files via URL.
 Below is an overview of the directory structure and purpose.

 ## Directory Structure

 ```
-/SnapSecWorkinDir
+/FileOpsManager
 ├── Readme.md         # Project documentation
 ├── /src              # Source code files
 ├── /docs             # Documentation files